SFDO-Tooling/CumulusCI/docs/get-started.md

--   Our [Community Project Development with CumulusCI](https://trailhead.salesforce.com/content/learn/modules/community-project-development-with-cumulusci?trail_id=build-applications-with-cumulusci) module covers GitHub Desktop in the \"Set Up the Project\" section.
+-   Our [Community Project Development with CumulusCI](https://trailhead.salesforce.com/content/learn/modules/community-project-development-with-cumulusci?trail_id=build-applications-with-cumulusci) module covers GitHub Desktop in the "Set Up the Project" section.
 -   If you prefer the command line, GitHub has excellent guides on both [git remote](https://github.com/git-guides/git-remote) and [git push](https://github.com/git-guides/git-push).